How Are We Dealing With Coronavirus at Birchwood House

-The recent Covid-19 outbreak has caused many worldwide problems.
+At Birchwood house, we have taken many precautions due to the Coronavirus outbreak that has caused many issues worldwide.
 Here at Birchwood House, the safety of our residents and staff is paramount.
 With the UK now moving into the delay phase of controlling the outbreak, we have taken the decision to, as a preventative measure, ask family members, visitors and friends to stop visiting the home until further notice.

 We can assure you that we’re taking every measure we can to keep your loved ones safe and if you do need to contact us by phone at any time then please do.
 We will, of course contact you immediately should we feel you need to visit.